Sharon Hartwell

-Sharon L. Hartwell is a Canadian politician who has been serving as member of the Legislative Assembly of British Columbia since 2024.
-A member of the Conservative Party, she represents the riding of Bulkley Valley-Stikine.
-She previously served as the mayor of Telkwa, British Columbia from 1995 to 2009.
+Sharon L. Hartwell MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Bulkley Valley-Stikine since 2024.
+She is a member of the Conservative Party.

 Early life and career

 Hartwell was born and raised in the Bulkley Valley.
 She has two sons, who also live in the region.
 Hartwell was a business owner dedicated to her communities, which led to her start in politics.

 Between then 2009 British Columbia general election and her 2023 nomination for the 2024 British Columbia general election, she lived in Alberta for eight years.

 Political career

 Municipal politics

 Hartwell as served in the public service for over 20 years.
 Her involvement began when she served a term and a half as a village councillor for Telkwa, British Columbia, after which she served as mayor from 1995 through 2009.

 During her tenure she served as the Small Community Representative for the Union of BC Municipalities (UBCM) successfully lobbying for a grant process that improved the relationship between the municipalities and the provincial and federal governments.

 She was also elected to the Federation of Canadian Municipalities (FCM) where she participated in the Rural Forum successfully advocating for improvements to the infrastructure formula for rural communities across Canada.
 She also became the Vice-Chair of Transportation and Infrastructure for FCM where she oversaw airport-related matters.
 As Vice-Chair she also joined the Rail Safety Committee which addressed rail safety issues across Canadian communities, and the Environment Committee which explored technological solutions.

 In addition to her involvement in UBCM and FCM, she has sat on the Northern Health Board for almost eight years, and has served as the chair of the North West Regional Hospital District improving healthcare delivery by initiating the Northern Health Connections Bus program to provide transportation for medical appointments, and oversaw the construction of a new hospital in Masset.

 Hartwell also founded Team BC, a program celebrating small and rural communities.
 This program became a success with 82 participating communities, who had their unique attributes highlighted and celebrated.